Nay Pyi Taw

 YOU MAY ALSO BE INTERESTED IN

 Join the locals for a scenic journey to Inle Lake.
-Climb aboard a slow-moving train for a journey through the highlands, soaking up vibrant views through the expansive windows.
-Interact with fellow passengers and buy snacks off friendly vendors as the train carriages rattle their way through the Shan State.
+Climb aboard a slow-moving train for a journey through the highlands while soaking up vibrant views through the expansive windows.
+Interact with fellow passengers and buy snacks from friendly vendors as the train cars rattle their way through the Shan State.